fcc-systemdx/mistral-ai/README.md

-# PDF to Markdown Conversion Sample Code (Mistral AI OCR API)
+# PDF to Markdown Conversion Code (Mistral AI OCR API)
-# PDFからMarkdownの変換サンプルコード（Mistral AI OCR API）

 This project, named `mistral-ocr-pdf2markdown`, converts PDF documents into Markdown format by leveraging the Mistral OCR API.
 It extracts text and images from PDFs and generates a Markdown file with inline images.
 This tool requires a valid Mistral API key and Python 3 to run.